-Classification of Network:
+Classification of Netwo

-Generally, networks are distinguished based on their geographical span.
-A network can be as small as distance between your mobile phone and its Bluetooth headphone and as large as the internet itself, covering the whole geographical world.
+Generally, networks are distinguisted based on their geographical span ork can be as small as distance between your mobile phone large as the internet itself, ie and a covering the whole geographical world.

 Local Area Network

 A computer network spanned inside a building and operated under single administrative system is generally termed as Local Area Network (LAN).
 Usually, LAN covers an organization offices, schools, colleges or universities.
 Number of systems connected in LAN may vary from as least as two to as much as 16 million.